 The Auditor enters and maintains records of all real estate transfers in the county.

 The Auditor keeps the plat maps and transfer books current so the public can examine them and determine property ownership.

 The Auditor receives the assessed valuations from the county assessor and applies the biannual equalization and annual rollback to produce the taxable valuation for each property in the county.
 The auditor processes taxes and produces a tax book for the county treasurer.

 The Auditor processes cigarette licenses, beer and liquor permits for businesses in unincorporated areas

-The Auditor's Office accepts passport applications on Behalf of the U.S. Department of State.
+The Auditor's Office accepts passport applications on Behalf of the U.S. Dept of State.

 Citizens Planning International Travel may apply for their passports during regular business hours at the Auditor's office.

 Items Need to apply:

 Passport application – print legibly in black ink.
 DO NOT sign until the application is presented to the accepting agent.